Table of Contents Show

 Landscape Arch (the longest stone monument), Fiery Furnace, Courthouse Towers, Devil’s Garden, Parade of Elephants, and Tower of Babel are other notable stone monuments.

-A 40-mile scenic drive takes place in the park’s wonders, and their area units a variety of stopping points, wherever guests will get out and follow marked trails or relish scenic viewpoints.
+A 40-mile scenic drive takes place in the park’s wonders, and their area units a variety of stopping points, where guests will get out and follow marked trails or relish scenic viewpoints.

 Throughout the park, guests can relish the windowed arches, soaring spires, and ancient hoodoos (tent rocks or spires) that frame the gorgeous vistas of this park.